 If you have suffered at the hands of financial exclusion, then you are not alone and can get advice and support to work towards financial inclusion.
 There are many new and emerging banks and great alternatives to UK banks that will be willing to consider you as an applicant.
 You can also seek advice from charities and agencies that work specifically to help people who have been financially excluded.

-At Suits Me® we aim to be the UKs most inclusive banking solution and financial services provider, helping to eliminate financial exclusion and connecting everyone to a banking facility to safely and securely manage their money and finances.
+At Suits Me® we aim to be the UKs most inclusive solution and financial services provider, helping to eliminate financial exclusion and connecting everyone to a banking-like facility to safely and securely manage their money and finances.

 Who Can Open a Suits Me® Account?

-As we believe that banking should be available for everyone, anyone who is currently residing in the UK can open a Suits Me® account providing they are;
+As we believe that payment features should be available for everyone, anyone who is currently residing in the UK can open a Suits Me® account providing they are;

 - 18 or over when applying